ibm-cloud-docs/account/enterprise-assign-access.md

 * Administrator or Editor role for the Enterprise account management service for the entire enterprise
 * Administrator or Editor role on the current and target account group

-For details about the actions users can take for each role, see [Actions and roles for account management services](/docs/account?topic=account-account-services#account-management-actions-roles).
+For details about the actions users can take for each role, see [Actions and roles for account management services](/docs/account?topic=account-account-services#enterprise-account-management).

 ## Assigning access in the console
 {: #enterprise-access-console}
+{: ui}

 To assign an access policy to an existing user in the enterprise account, complete the following steps: